trendecon/trendecon/R/readme_proc.md

----
-title: "Readme about proc functions"
+# Readme about proc functions
-output: html_document
----

 All functions which start with prefix `proc_` operate on the file system.
 They run in the following order (sub-list items are functions which are